Compulsive Talking: Personality Disorder Or Idiosyncrasy?

 The Benefits of Online Therapy

 As discussed above, online CBT with a licensed therapist is a great way to work on personality and mood disorders.
 But when you’re struggling with symptoms like depressed mood, it can be hard to find the motivation to leave home.
 This is where online therapy comes in.
-You can access BetterHelp’s platform from the comfort and privacy of your own home.
-In addition, online therapy offers lower pricing than in-person therapy because online therapists don’t have to pay for costs like renting an office.
+Online therapy offers lower pricing than in-person therapy because online therapists don’t have to pay for costs like renting an office.
 BetterHelp’s licensed therapists have helped people with personality and mood disorders.
 Read below for some reviews of BetterHelp therapists from people experiencing similar issues.

 “I have only had two sessions with Danielle Butler and I am very pleased.
 She is kind, professional and makes me feel very comfortable in discussing difficult topics.”

 “I am very thankful for being matched with Terrie.
 She is able to articulate what I am feeling even when I'm not quite able to put it in to words.
 She also always reads my journals and replies giving guidance on the situation.
-From day one I felt comfortable with Terrie and sharing with her.”
+From day one I felt comfortable with Terrie.”